docutils/docutils/sandbox/manpage-writer/README.rst

 Additionally to standard testing, here we try to include tests that process the generated man pages and verify the output.

-Some of these tests either require roff and some groff to verify the produced layout.
+The tests either require man or roff/nroff/... to verify the produced layout.

 From the groff-manual at gnu.org
 --------------------------------